-&lt;sup>98 Ernst B. Haas, Why Collaborate?: Issue-Linkage and International Regimes, 32(3) WORLD POL.
-357, 373 (1980).
+93 Ernst B. Haas, "Why Collaborate?
+Issue-Linkage and International Regimes" (1980) 32 World Politics 357 at 373.

-David W. Leebron, Linkages, 96(1) AM.
-J. INT'L L. 5, 14 (2002).
+94 David W. Leebron, "The Boundaries of the WTO: Linkages" (2002) 96 A.J.I.L.
+5 at 14.

-&lt;sup>100 See generally Susan K. Sell, The Origins of a Trade-Based Approach to Intellectual Property Protection: The Role of Industry Associations, 17 SCI.
-COMM.
-163 (1995).
+95 Susan K. Sell, "The Origins of a Trade-Based Approach to Intellectual Property Protection" (1995) 17 Science Communication 163.

-Patent protection had to be seen as a liberal rather than a protectionist measure (as it was perceived during the 19th century), in order to justify the establishment of minimum international standards at the WTO.
+Patent protection had to be seen as a liberal rather than a protectionist measure (as it was perceived during the 19th century) in order to justify the establishment of minimum international standards at the WTO.
 Once established, this normative linkage allowed the U.S. to use its domestic market as a negotiating tool to convince other WTO members to raise their patent standards.

-The second linkage, between the patent regime and development regime, was based on an alternative understanding of the notion of property and fairness.
-Patents were portrayed as obstacles to fundamental rights, such as communities' property rights over genetic resources and the human right to health care.
+The second linkage, between the patent regime and the development regime, was based on an alternative understanding of the notion of property and fairness.96 Patents were portrayed as obstacles to fundamental rights, such as communities' property rights over genetic resources and the human right to health care.
 This second linkage strengthened developing countries' negotiating power by bringing into the debate a large number of NGOs and international organizations that support the views of developing countries.

 That being said, some rhetorical discourses are more efficient than others at convincing policymakers and contributing to the establishment of new social norms.
-While the proprietarian discourse on biological diversity failed to introduce substantial modifications in the patent regime, the fairness discourse on access to medicines succeeded in amending the TRIPS agreement.
-Of course, a wide range of other factors might be causally related to these different outcomes.
-But the intrinsic characteristics of respective discourses are most likely one of them, even more so when we consider the policy implications of discourses.
-Indeed, the proprietarian discourse on biological diversity initially suggested major changes to the regime, such as the mandatory exclusion of plants and animals from patentability for all WTO members.
+While the proprietarian discourse on biological diversity failed to introduce substantial modifications in the patent regime, the fairness discourse on access to medicines succeeded in amending the TRIPs Agreement.
+Of course, a wide range of other factors contribute to explain these different outcomes.
+But the intrinsic characteristics of respective discourses are most likely one of them, even more so when we consider the policy implication of discourses.
+Indeed, the proprietarian discourse on biological diversity initially suggested major changes in the regime, such as the mandatory exclusion of living life forms from patentability for all WTO members.
 On the other end of the spectrum, the Access to Medicine Campaign repeatedly expressed the opinion that patents were an essential part of the solution, but that more flexibility was needed for specific developing countries.
 The discourse supporting the Access to Medicine Campaign was more balanced and legally informed than revolutionary and doctrinal.
-Apparently, if policy objectives are defined in terms of incremental steps rather than radical departure, this decreases the perceived threat and favours a positive response.
-This observation reinforces the conclusion made by Morten Boas and Desmond McNeil: "For an idea to make an impact in a multilateral institution it must be possible to adapt or distort that idea in accordance with the dominant knowledge-system, the collective institutional identity formed around this knowledge system, and the power relationships in the world political economy that maintain them."
+Apparently, if policy objectives are defined in terms of incremental steps rather than radical departure, it decreases the perceived threat and favours positive response.
+This observation reinforces the conclusion made by Morten Bøås and Desmond McNeill:

+For an idea to make an impact in a multilateral institution it must be possible to adapt or distort that idea in accordance with the dominant knowledge-system, the collective institutional identity formed around this knowledge system, and the power relationships in the world political economy that maintain them. $^{\rm 97}$